 - The prison camp “Betterville” was inspired by the actual Confederate prison camp of Andersonville, where thousands of Union prisoners died, and based on steel engravings of Andersonville from August 1864.

 - The three man gunfight scene is called either a “Mexican standoff” or a truel (game theory).
 There are several mathematical papers covering the many complex outcomes of a truel.
 Other movies that use a truel are Reservoir Dogs and Pulp Fiction.

 - The three principal actors are the only ones who speak actual English in the film: Clint Eastwood, Lee Van Cleef, Eli Wallach, with the exceptions of Al Mulock (the one-armed man) and John Bartha (the sheriff).
 Everyone else in the film is really speaking their native language, mostly Italian and Spanish, and was later dubbed into English.

 - There is no dialog for the first 10-1/2 minutes of the film.

 - The train features an armed car with a mortar type cannon.
 These were actually mounted on trains during the Civil War, especially where railroads had to operate near places where there was heavy fighting.

 - The trim on Confederate soldiers’ uniforms identified the type of unit they were assigned to.
 Blue indicated infantry, gold cavalry and red artillery.
 Most of the soldiers in the prison camp wore historically accurate uniforms.
-Try and notice these facts the next time you watch this Leone masterpiece !
+Try and notice these facts the next time you watch Sergio Leone masterpiece !